 7. Indiegogo

-IndiegogoOur next inclusion is a popular crowdfunding platform operating since the time of Patreon.
-Users can use this platform to raise an initial amount for doing a big project.
+IndiegogoOur next inclusion is a popular crowdfunding platform that has been operating since the time of Patreon.
+Users can use this platform to raise an initial amount for a big project.
 You can fix a date for raising funds through Indiegogo for a specific cause.

 All the project details are to be uploaded on the site so that the supporters can closely monitor the work in progress.
-There are no subscription charges applied for using the platform, but you have to pay a 5% share on successfully raising the necessary fund.
+There are no subscription charges for using the platform, but you have to pay a 5% share upon successfully raising the necessary funds.

 Visit Site